izHumble/Virtual_Living_Room/main_guest_chair.md

 Note that --- not considering the asterisk --- the actual text content starts at 4-columns in.

-> Block quotes are
+> "Tea is the liquid that brings all my senses to life."
-> written like so.
+>   by Christine Hanse
 >
-> They can span multiple paragraphs,
+> "Tea is a cup of life."
-> if you like.
+>   by Anonymous

 Use 3 dashes for an em-dash.
 Use 2 dashes for ranges (ex., "it's all in chapters 12--14").
 Three dots ... will be converted to an ellipsis.